dokjqk/FED_Assignment1_S10270162/README.md

 -	Discover new movies and TV shows to watch.
 -	Read reviews and ratings from other users.
 •	Find information about specific movies or TV shows, such as cast, crew, plot summaries, and trailers

-## Features
-- Implementation of [briefly describe the main functionality of the project].
-- [List any other features or highlights].